Director – John Krasinski – 2020 – UK – Cert. 15 – 90m

 This is also an excuse to feature Evelyn’s husband Lee (John Krasinski, the film’s writer and director as well as Blunt’s real life husband) whose character didn’t make it through the first film.
 It’s a great sequence which sets the tone for what is to follow and which, to be honest, might have been rather too much of a showstopper had it been part of the opening of the generally much lower key first film.
 So no complaints from me!

 Further edge of the seat sequences in between these two are peppered throughout.
 AQPII ups its action quotient, but never at the expense of developing character.
 The family dynamics here aren’t quite as compelling as those in AQP with the result that AQPII feels more like a series of action set pieces one after the other.
 The special effects are state of the art and these sequences are as enthralling as anything in the first film, yet somehow as a whole it’s not quite as satisfying as the original.
 This might be to do with a general cutting back on the use of sign language dialogue which helped give the original its unique take on hearing disability, an element which – pardon the pun – doesn’t come though quite so loud and clear here.

 That said, this certainly delivers in terms of both shocks and scares and monster mayhem – and I’d be lying if I said I didn’t enjoy it.

-A Quiet Place Part II is out in cinemas in the UK Thursday, June 3rd 2021.
+A Quiet Place Part II is out on 4K Ultra HD, Blu-Ray & DVD in the UK from Monday, August 30th 2021.